 After a few conversations with friends and students recently, it seems that a lot of us, myself included, struggle to find some consistency with the practice of meditation.
 We feel there's this massive pressure to create the perfect setting - candles, incense, fluffy cushions, whale music, you know the drill - to meditate for at least 30 minutes to an hour at a time, and to clear the mind completely of any thoughts full stop, for it to actually be effective.
 What happens when we can't recreate this?
-9 times out of 10, we decide the environment isn't quite good enough and we sack off even trying altogether.
+9 times out of 10, we decide the environment isn't quite good enough and we give up bothering altogether.
 But the reality is, ANY meditation practice is better than no meditation practice, and it can be done anywhere, at any time.
 Really.
 Even on the tube!
 And it's not necessarily about emptying the mind completely either - just to find a little bit more s p a c e between our thoughts is good enough.

 While the ideal scenario would be the one mentioned above, the majority of us won't always be able to access that, nor will we always have a spare hour in the day to dedicate to it.
 Speaking from personal experience, I find that if I commit to too big a goal - say, I promise to meditate for 2 hours each day for the next 12 months, for instance - it's unlikely I'll stick to it.